acmdas/das_fieldstones/morefieldstones2019.md

 This last with just a flash, that "we" could easily take a "wrong turn" in our thoughts and carry merrily on down a "wrong" path.
 "Two roads diverged in a yellow wood...and that has made all the difference."

 Brought to mind several times recently reading Barfield's writing about the history of consciousness.
->

 ## Miracles
 Sat, 09 Feb 2019

 &ldquo;They say miracles are past; and we have our philosophical persons, to make modern and familiar, things supernatural and causeless.
-Hence is it that we make trifles of terrors, ensconcing ourselves into seeming knowledge, when we should submit ourselves to an unknown fear.&rdquo;&mdash;Shakespeare, <em>All&rsquo;s Well That Ends Well</em>
+Hence is it that we make trifles of terrors, ensconcing ourselves into seeming knowledge, when we should submit ourselves to an unknown fear.&rdquo;&mdash;Shakespeare, *All&rsquo;s Well That Ends Well*

 ## God Is Not
 Thu, 14 Feb 2019